robertsdotpm/p2pd/docs/source/articles/running_examples.rst

 **Running async examples**

-Alr1ght people, P2PD uses Python's 'asynchronous' features to run everything in an event loop.
+P2PD uses Python's 'asynchronous' features to run everything in an event loop.
 The easiest way to try out examples is to run code in an interactive prompt.
 For convenience P2PD includes an interactive REPL that lets you easily run async code.
 It also handles choosing the right event loop policy and multiprocessing start methods otherwise the code wouldn't work consistently across platforms.

 .. code-block:: shell